Files / Emerging technologies

 Document Introduction

-This report is the flagship 2025 annual AI governance publication released by the International Telecommunication Union (ITU), produced in collaboration with institutions such as the Oxford Martin School.
-The report integrates a comprehensive trends white paper with the outcomes of a high-level AI governance dialogue that brought together stakeholders from over 169 countries and more than ten thousand participants.
+This report is the flagship 2025 publication on artificial intelligence governance released by the International Telecommunication Union (ITU), produced in collaboration with institutions such as the Oxford Martin School.
+The report integrates a comprehensive trends white paper with the outcomes of a high-level AI governance dialogue that brought together over 10,000 stakeholders from 169 countries.
 It aims to provide evidence-based in-depth analysis and practical guidance for the complex landscape of global AI governance.

 At the international governance level, the report analyzes how the series of global AI summits from Bletchley, Seoul to Paris have evolved from ad-hoc meetings into structured cooperation platforms.
-It also explores the progress made by Sino-US "Track II" diplomacy and regional partnerships (such as ASEAN, the African Union, and the G7) in building AI safety norms and cooperation agreements.
-Simultaneously, the report provides a detailed examination of the global AI standards landscape led by bodies like ITU, ISO, and IEC, as well as the development and existing gaps in ethical frameworks, safety testing (e.g., red teaming), and certification programs.
+It also explores the progress in AI safety norms and cooperation agreements through Sino-US second-track diplomacy and regional partnerships (such as ASEAN, the African Union, and the G7).
+Simultaneously, the report provides a detailed examination of the global AI standards landscape led by ITU, ISO, IEC, etc., as well as the development and existing gaps in ethical frameworks, safety testing (e.g., red teaming), and certification programs.

-The second part of the report focuses on the essence of the 2025 ITU AI Governance Dialogue.
-The dialogue revealed core tensions in global AI governance: the "pace problem" of rapid technological evolution versus lagging policy-making; the risk of power imbalance due to the high concentration of power (computing power, data, talent) in a few countries and companies; and the inequality and emerging digital divide exacerbated by disparities in connectivity, access to computing power, and language representation.
-Case studies from countries like Estonia, Switzerland, Singapore, Saudi Arabia, Zimbabwe, and Costa Rica demonstrate how nations of different sizes and endowments are adopting differentiated strategies (e.g., Estonia's comprehensive digitalization and AI application, Switzerland's open multilingual models and the International Computing Alliance and Innovation Network - ICAIN) to enhance AI sovereignty and inclusivity.
+The second part of the report focuses on the highlights of the 2025 ITU AI Governance Dialogue.
+The dialogue revealed core tensions in global AI governance: the pacing problem between rapid technological evolution and lagging policy-making; the risk of power imbalance due to the high concentration of power (computing power, data, talent) in a few countries and companies; and the inequality and emerging digital divide exacerbated by disparities in connectivity, access to computing power, and language representation.
+Case studies from countries such as Estonia, Switzerland, Singapore, Saudi Arabia, Zimbabwe, and Costa Rica demonstrate how nations of different sizes and endowments are adopting differentiated strategies (e.g., Estonia's comprehensive digitalization and AI application, Switzerland's open multilingual models and the International Computing Alliance for Inclusive Networks - ICAIN) to enhance AI sovereignty and inclusivity.